Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Exercise.md

 ### The contents of this exercise in a nutshell:

 **The aim of this exercise is to** get familiar with the QGIS software.
-The first exercises will introduce the QGIS graphical user interface (GUI) and its basic tools and features to create a foundation for the later practicals.
+The first exercises will introduce the QGIS graphical user interface (GUI) and its basic tools and features to create a foundation for the later exercises.
 After some basic introduction, you will create a **choropleth map** with the aim of showing the number of transit boardings in areas across Helsinki.
 A choropleth map is a type of map that uses colours to summarise the statistics within different spatial units.
 We recommend the excellent [Colorbrewer tool](https://colorbrewer2.org/) to help you choose palettes which match your data and the information you want to communicate.

-**By the end of today’s crash course, you will:**
+**By the end of this exercise, you will:**

 -   **Be familiar with QGIS’s user interface and basic functions**
 -   **Have an idea of what kind of data types GIS can process**